In Cleveland, we’ve got world-class experiences without the world-class ego. And for that, you’re welcome.

 Cleveland knows food.
 Just ask our world-class, nationally recognized chefs and restaurant scene.
 You’re going to need to get a good base in for drinking all that amazing beer, anyway, and the fest has you covered.
 Some of the best gourmet food trucks in Cleveland will be on hand for all manner of munching, from pierogis and pizza to tacos and ice cream.

 Will there be music at this festival?
 Oh, I don’t know, this is just the birthplace of Rock & Roll and all, of course there will be music.

-If you feel like dancing, head over to the Silent Disco to grab a pair of headphones and groove to music spun by live DJs like DJ Red-I, DJ MIMO and Candi Fresca.
+Headliners will appear on the Great Lakes Stage along with other acts that range from blues to pop, funk to 60s and more, while the Acoustic Stage features folksy pop and fusion music.
+If you feel like dancing, head over to the Silent Disco to grab a pair of headphones and groove to music spun by live DJs.

 Yes, in 1969 the Cuyahoga River caught fire due to high levels of pollution in its waters, but such was the state of many of our country’s waterways around that time.
 While that fire landed on the cover of “Time” magazine and sparked the punchlines of hundreds of hack comedians for years after, it also helped spur the 1972 Clean Water Act along with the creation of the Environmental Protection Agency.

 Burning River Fest is Cleveland’s way of renewing our commitment to keeping our beautiful natural resources clean and encouraging environmental thinking in all attendees.
 That certainly calls for a celebratory beer … or two.